fairtide/DataFrame/docs/source/bson_format.rst

 ~~~~~~

 Struct array is similar to that of numpy structured array.
 Logically
 each element is a record with given fields.
-Each given record has the
-same fields, and each fields has the same data type within each record.
-For example,

 .. code:: python3